Ireneruru/MediCurator-Readthedocs/docs/source/sections/Data-Sources.rst

 In DICOMWebDataSet.java:

-    you should at least implement the function:
+    you should at least implement the functions:

     public abstract UUID getParent();
     public abstract UUID[] getSubsets();